scottenriquez/azure-devops-aws-lambda-ci-cd/README.md

           replaceExistingArchive: true
           verbose: true
 ```
-Note that for now, there is only one stage in the pipeline, but additional stages will be managed in the same YAML file.
+For now, there is only one stage in the pipeline, but additional stages will be managed in the same YAML file later.
 The code above spins up a Linux virtual machine, installs Node.js version 12.x, installs the dependencies specified in the `package.json` file, runs ESLint, and finally runs the unit tests.
 The logs are made available via Azure DevOps, and the virtual machine is destroyed after the build is complete.
 If an error occurs at any point (i.e lint issue, failed unit test, etc.), the build does not continue.

 ## Configuring Local Azure Pipeline Builds
 As indicated by the nomenclature, Azure Pipelines run in the cloud.
 It's worth noting that it is possible to host your own build agents if you so choose.
 Setting it up does take quite a bit of configuration, so for this project I opted to use the cloud-hosted agent instead.
 Microsoft has [extensive documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser "Self-hosted agents") for setting this up, and I've included the Dockerfile in the `dockeragent` directory.